Our Staff

 20200809_122332.jpg

-Located in Glenhyrst Gardens, a beautifully landscaped sixteen-acre park on the banks of the Grand River, the Glenhyrst Art Gallery of Brant offers exciting views both indoors and out.
-This picturesque property was bequeathed to the City of Brantford by Mr. Edmund Cockshutt in 1956.
+Located within Glenhyrst Gardens, a beautifully landscaped sixteen-acre park on the banks of the Grand River, the Glenhyrst Art Gallery of Brant offers inspiring views both indoors and out.
+The picturesque property was bequeathed to the City of Brantford by Mr. Edmund Cockshutt in 1956.

-Mr. Cockshutt was one of the sons of Ignatius Cockshutt.
-Although Edmund was a director and minor shareholder in the Cockshutt Plow Company, his overall involvement was much more limited than that of his father and brothers..
-Edmund’s interests were strongly rooted in the arts, travel, horticulture and social philanthropy (a Cockshutt family tradition).
-In 1914 he purchased 16 acres of land overlooking the Grand River in Brantford from the Stratford family.
-Edmund enjoyed sharing the beauty of his home and gardens with the public.
-The property was accessible to everyone to view the gardens, attend outdoor plays held on the grounds or view Edmund’s private art collection.
-During his life a sign on the main entrance gate read “Visitors Welcome”.
-It was Mr. Cockshutt’s wish that the property be developed to the benefit of Brantford residents as a place for artistic and cultural pursuits.
+Mr. Edmund Lister Cockshutt was one of the sons of Ignatius Cockshutt.
+Although he served as a director and minor shareholder in the Cockshutt Plow Company, his involvement was much more limited than that of his father and brothers.
+Edmund’s interests were strongly rooted in the arts, travel, horticulture, and social philanthropy—a Cockshutt family tradition.
+In 1914, he purchased sixteen acres of land overlooking the Grand River in Brantford from the Stratford family.
+Edmund enjoyed sharing the beauty of his home and gardens with the public, welcoming visitors to view the gardens, attend outdoor plays, or see his private art collection.
+During his life, a sign on the main entrance read: “Visitors Welcome.”
+It was Mr. Cockshutt’s wish that the property be developed for the benefit of Brantford residents as a place for artistic and cultural pursuits.

-Each month, a variety of exhibits, ranging from painting and prints to photographs and crafts, were displayed in the Main House at Glenhyrst.
-In addition, the Glenhyrst Arts Council provided lectures, seminars and demonstrations and craft sales.
+Each month, a variety of exhibitions—ranging from painting and prints to photography and crafts—have been displayed in the Main House.
+The Glenhyrst Arts Council has also offered lectures, seminars, demonstrations, and craft sales.
+Through their dedication, Glenhyrst Gardens has grown into a recognized centre for arts and culture in Brantford.

-The Gallery displays contemporary art exhibitions year round: complimented by classes, exhibitions, garden and arboretum tours, workshops, lectures, special events, art rental and sales, a permanent collection of over 700 pieces of historical and contemporary works, an artist rental gallery, an outdoor sculpture garden and The Golden Teapot and Gift Shop which provides high tea sittings.
-Programming includes tours of exhibitions, workshops, outreach to schools, children and adult classes, a children’s summer art camp and artist lectures that accompany exhibitions and special events.
+Today, the Gallery presents contemporary art exhibitions year-round, complemented by classes, garden and arboretum tours, workshops, lectures, special events, art rental and sales, and a permanent collection of over 600 historical and contemporary works.
+The site also features an artist rental gallery, an outdoor sculpture garden, and The Golden Teapot and Gift Shop, which offers high tea sittings.
+Programming includes exhibition tours, workshops, school outreach, children’s and adult classes, a summer art camp, and artist lectures accompanying exhibitions and special events.

-Glenhyrst also operates an educational/studio facility year-round in the old Coach House as well as hosting performing artists on the Coach House Stage, and an artist incubator program in the Gardener’s Cottage.
+Glenhyrst also operates an educational and studio facility year-round in the old Coach House, hosts performing artists on the Coach House Stage, and runs an artist incubator program in the Gardener’s Cottage.